rogerdahl/striprouter-cpp/README.md

 * The `.svg` files contain exact physical size information so, when printed, should match the size of the stripboard.
 The `.cuts.svg` shows the cut locations as seen from the copper stripe side.
 It's a mirror image as compared to `wires.svg`.
 That way, the two sheets can be fastened to each side of the board with paper glue or tape.
 Then the wires and cuts can be done through the paper, reducing the chance of errors.

-* To print the `.svg` files, open them in a graphics editor, such as the excellent [Inkscape](https://inkscape.org/en/), which is free, open source, and available for Linux, Mac and Windows.
+* Print the `.svg` files from a graphics editor, such as the excellent [Inkscape](https://inkscape.org/en/), which is free, open source, and available for Linux, Mac and Windows.
 Make sure that the scale is set to 100% in the printer dialog, since the print will not match the board if the scale is wrong.
-If the print does not match even when the scale is set to 100%, you may be the unfortunate owner of a printer that does not print to scale.
-Laser printers are somewhat less reliable than inkjet printers in this regard.
+If the print does not match even when the scale is set to 100%, you may be the unfortunate owner of a printer that does not print to scale, and will need to modify the print size.
+Laser printers are apparently less reliable than inkjet printers in this regard.
+My laser printer, a Brother HL-L2360D prints exactly to scale.

 ### Tips and Tricks